 - Skin manifestations: Rashes and “COVID toes” have been documented, though less frequently.

-- Mental health impacts: Anxiety and mood disturbances are increasingly recognized as part of the symptom complex, underscoring the virus’s broader systemic effects.
+Example: Mark, a marathon runner, noticed his heart racing while climbing stairs during recovery, prompting a cardiology consultation. - Mental health impacts: Anxiety and mood disturbances are increasingly recognized as part of the symptom complex.

 Differential Diagnosis: Navigating Overlapping Symptoms